-Turnover represents the fair value of considerations received or receivable from the Company's principal activities, excluding VAT, other sales taxes and transfer fees.
-The Company's principal revenue streams are matchday income, TV broadcasting income, commercial activities relating to the Company and donations.
-The Company recognises revenue when the amount of revenue can be reliably measured; it is probable that future economic benefits will flow to the entity and when specific criteria have been met for the principal activities described below.
+Revenue represents the fair value of considerations received or receivable from the Company's principal activities, excluding VAT, other sales taxes and transfer fees.
+The Company's principal revenue streams are matchday income, TV broadcasting income, commercial activities relating to the Company.
+The Company recognises revenue based on the fair value of each performance obligation within a contract, once the obligations have been extinguished, for each of the principal activities which are separated by category of revenue described below.